EthenStrine/site/_posts/2019-01-18-a-song-for-st-cecilias-day.md

 II 1-5 - the poet credits music with having helped to create life itself
 II 8-9 - the forces of creation and music share a common ancestry, according to the speaker.
 I 15 - the **diapason** is an organ stop - mankind represents nature;s fullest harmony.

+### Stanza II

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Here, the poet emphasizes the beauty of music by relating the story of creation by Jubal, a decendant of Cain, and the wonder it inspired.